 So now you have all the data you want in one place – the next step is critical and probably the most talked about today – data analytics.
 This includes understanding performance trends within your historical data, and when you get a good grasp on that, leveraging those same patterns to predict future performance (predictive analytics).
 There is so much discussion and talk about big data, artificial intelligence, and predictive analytics – and it’s all very fascinating.
 However, we think all conversations around data analytics should come down to one very important factor – can you use the insights drawn from the analytics to impact business results?
 Too often organizations are so focused on having the right tools and teams in place to collect, organize, and analyze the data that strategy and execution is often overlooked.

 Actionability of insights and data – this is where the value of intelligence becomes tangible.
 Let’s take a simple example.
 You are the head of sales for a marketing automation platform company.
 You may have lots of data about your prospects, including a list of hundreds of companies that might be interested in your product and the names and phone numbers of thousands of people who may work at those companies.
 Without any additional analytics, your only option would be to start contacting the leads on your list.
 Maybe that company really does need your product, maybe those contacts still work at the company, maybe you have an accurate phone number…or maybe not.
-On the other hand, by aggregating and integrating additional firmographic and 3rd party data and leveraging analytics, you can start to determine who may be more likely to need your product.
+On the other hand, by aggregating and integrating additional 3rd party and firmographic data sources and leveraging analytics, you can start to determine who may be more likely to need your product.
 At least now you have a list of top prospects to start contacting at random.

 Intelligence goes one step beyond the answers provided by data analytics.
 It brings in important things like buyer intent to give further insight and context into the buying process so you can really narrow in on your best opportunities at any given time.
 There is a qualitative component to intelligence that can’t be extracted directly from data and analytics.
 At DiscoverOrg, this insight is derived through multiple ways, including surveys, interviews, and direct conversations with decision makers and budget holders within the largest organizations around the world.
 With intelligence, you end up with more than accurate contact information and a ranked list of prospects: